eclipse-leda/leda-utils/README.md

 # Leda Core Utilities

-Some optional utilities and scripts for the runtime:
+The Eclipse Leda core utilities are some some optional utilities and scripts for the runtime.
+They are considered convenient tools for development and testing purposes.
+They are pre-installed to the Leda Quickstart images.

+List of utilities:

 - *sdv-device-info*: Show and update device information
 - *sdv-health*: Show SDV software components health status
+- *kanto-auto-deployer*: Automatically deploys containers on boot
+- *kantui*: A text user interface for kanto-cm to manage containers (start, stop, logs)
 - *sdv-motd*: Message-of-the-Day shown after login prompt
 - *can-forward*: Forwarding a CAN-bus network interface into a containerized Vehicle Application